Sarojini Nagar: Sarojini Nagar Market

 Facing Subzi market is a section of Central Market.
 Till the early 1990s the corner-most shop of the western end of this market used to be a Sweets Shop.
-After the father’s demise, the younger generation converted this into a garment shop.
+After the father's demise, the younger generation converted this into a garment shop.
 Right outside this shop, however, a traditional Tikki and Kulfi vendor continues to sell Tikki and Kulfi.

 The large central market is shaped like a horizontally extended "I" or "][".
 The layout of the market is unique wherein visitors move around in a circle without realizing so.
 People who get lost sometimes find it hard to believe that by keeping going on they will reach the starting point of their trip.
 Shops are lined up in rows and there is a newly constructed open-air path-way in front of the shops for customers to move through the crowds to get into each shop.
 These pathways are also largely occupied by illegal street vendors.
 Shops have a front opening and a back opening.
-The back-streets (galiyan) of SN market are just as crowded and busy as the path-ways in front of the shops.
+The back-streets (galiyan) of Sarojini Nagar market are just as crowded and busy as the path-ways in front of the shops.
 On one side of the central market, there are bakery shops.

-The export lane compromises of great bags store which keeps all kind of leather and non-leather bags.
+The export lane compromises of great bags store that keeps all kinds of leather and non-leather bags.

-The North side of the central SN market mostly has footwear shops.
+The North side of the central Sarojini Nagar market mostly has footwear shops.
 There are also a few leather belt vendors who occupy the space near the large arches where you may still see the decades-old sign "SAROJINI NAGAR".
 Some of the letters in this sign were already missing and maybe as it stands today, these letters may not even be there.

-Sarojini Nagar was also a hotbed of BJP, RSS and VHP activities.
-The annual Dussehra festival is still celebrated with the nine days of Ram-Lila followed by Ravan Dahan.
-In early 1980s and 1990s RSS Svayam Sevaks (activists) could be seen holding Shakhas (daily gatherings) in their uniquely recognizable short-pants and white shirts.
-Some of the parks in the surrounding area are named after freedom fighters and religious leaders such as Swami Vivekanand Park.
-In the late 1970s or 1980s, this park was also called the Fountain Garden or (Hindi: Fuarey wala park), since it had water fountains and lights that would attract local visitors and kids during evening hours.
-The park got renovated and landscaped around 2007 and provides respite to tired shopaholics/joggers/residents.
+A park named Fountain Garden was constructed next to the market, featuring water fountains and lights that attracted local visitors and children in the evenings.
+Renovated and landscaped around 2007, the park now offers a refreshing retreat for tired shoppers, joggers, and local residents alike.